data301-2020-winter1/course-project-solo_319/README.md

 ---

-A link to my Milestone 4 presentation can be found here.
+A link to my Milestone 4 presentation can be found here: https://youtu.be/NBD56bVjdMA

 ## Milestones